-- Summary report (annually, due each November the award is active). - > Bibliography (annually, due each January). - Photo (one-time, due first January the award is active). - Financial report (annually, due each January the award is active). - Final report (one-time, due six months after the award is expended).
+- Summary report (annually, due each November while the award is active). - Bibliography (annually, due each January while the award is active). - Photo (one-time, due first January). - Financial report (annually, due each January while the award is active). - Final report (one-time, due six months after the award is expended).